mikhaelkevin/be-lets-cookin-app/README.md

 ### Setup .env example

-Rename file called .env.example to .env and change exampl value to your own configs.
+Rename file called .env.example to .env and change the value to your own configs.

 ```
 LOCAL_PORT=your local port
-ENV_MODE=development or production
+ENV_MODE=anything except production

 DB_USER=your database username
 DB_HOST=your database host